 2011-12: Maguire had a breakout season – taking over as the starter in Powell River, backstopping Canada West to a championship in the 2011 U19 World Junior A Challenge, and committing to playing college hockey at Boston University in 2012-13.
 In 31 games for Powell River he was 17-12-1 with three shutouts and had a 2.33 goals against and .913 save percentage.
 In four games at the WJAC he was 3-1 with a 1.49 goals against and .942 save percentage.
 Canada West defeated Canada East in the championship game.
 Ranked 28th amongst North American goalies in Central Scouting's final rankings prior to the 2012 NHL Draft, Maguire was selected by the Penguins in the 4th round (113th overall).

-Maguire will play his freshman season for Boston University where he will battle for starts.
+Maguire will play his sophomore season for Boston University where he will battle for starts.